prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

 #### Title

 The Title just like many other entities depends on your team.
-Consult teammates for the appropriate PR/MR Titles.
+Consult your teammates for the appropriate PR/MR Titles.

 Commonly used title: